-These protections come at a critical time.
-With its close proximity to Burlington, this area of forestland has been especially at risk for development.
-The conservation of this land is part of the Chittenden County Uplands Conservation Project—a cooperative effort by many local groups and statewide organizations and agencies to conserve the ecological integrity, rural character, and working landscape of the northeastern uplands of Chittenden County.
+These protections came at a critical time.
+With its close proximity to Burlington, this area of forestland was at risk for development.
+The conservation of this land became part of the Chittenden County Uplands Conservation Project—a cooperative effort by many local groups and statewide organizations and agencies to conserve the ecological integrity, rural character, and working landscape of the northeastern uplands of Chittenden County.

 Click Here for more information on climbing at the 82 Crag.